CaptainDangeax/Captain64/README.md

 # Captain64
-A 8 bit homebrew computer
+A 8 bits homebrew computer